Best Practices for Order Sync

 Tax Rates

-The best practice for taxes is to have NetSuite calculate the correct tax code and rate for an order based on that order’s shipping address.
-Then, allow NetSuite Connector to overwrite the tax rate with the rate that was charged on the marketplace or cart.
-NetSuite does not allow explicitly overwriting the tax amounts, but only the rates.
-This is the reason that this is the best practice.
+The best practice is to have NetSuite calculate taxes based on the order's shipping address.
+Then, let NetSuite Connector update the tax rate with the rate charged on the marketplace or cart.
+This is the best approach because NetSuite only allows updating tax rates, not the tax amounts.

 There can be situations where your marketplace or cart charges a slightly different rate than NetSuite does, but even in this case, or if your marketplace or cart’s calculation is incorrect, the order totals in NetSuite (including taxes, discounts, and others) should match what your customer paid.
 This is the reason that this is the leading practice.